uncefact/vocab-codes/CLR/Rec24/README.md

 >
 > For more information check out our [wiki](https://github.com/uncefact/vocab-codes/wiki).

-Current version in CVF formtat can be found [here](./current/code-list.csv)
+Current version in CSV formtat can be found [here](./current/code-list.csv)

 | Title | Revised | English | French | Russian |
 | --- | --- | --- | --- | --- |